---

 def compute_sig_hash(tx: FrameTx) -> Hash:

-for i, frame in enumerate(tx_copy.frames):
+for i, sig in enumerate(tx.signatures):

-if frame.mode == VERIFY:
+if len(sig.msg) == 0:

-tx_copy.frames[i].data = Bytes()
+tx.signatures[i].signature = Bytes()

 ```